10 Things My Tween Daughter Should Know Before She Posts

 The truth is, I was so rough around the edges then.
 However, I don’t judge that young woman because although she had her cuts and her bruises, she was relentless in her goal to become a better woman.

 Watching my own journey unfold keeps me thinking about my daughters, particularly my eldest who will have a Facebook, Instagram, and Twitter before I know it (which, if I have my way will not be until at least 13).

-Now, I’m not naive; my girls are completely aware of social media and have made their debuts and appearances on those three platforms via family and friends.
+I’m not naïve - my girls are completely aware of social media and have made their debuts and appearances on those three platforms via family and friends.
 But one day they will both have their own.
-And given what I’ve come to learn about social media and the fact that my generation is the first to really grow up with it, I have an open-list (in this case, not a letter) that I’d like to share with my girls.
+And given what I’ve come to learn about social media and the fact that my generation is the first to really grow up with it, I have a wish list that I’d like to share with my girls.

 So here it goes...